emberjs/website/README.md

 #### API Documentation

-You can preview api documentation, by generating docs from the source code.
+You can preview the API documentation by generating the docs from the source code.
+To begin, ensure that you have the necessary dependencies:

-Clone the three repositories, then from project executing the specific tasks to build the docs locally.
+- Node

-* For the ember.js and website projects a rake task will build the docs
+- npm
-* For the data project the yuidocjs npm library is required to build docs
+- Ruby

-Node, npm, Ruby, bundler are required to preview documentation locally
+- bundler

-The repositories for ember.js, data and the website need to be located in the same directory:
+Next, clone the three repositories: [`ember.js`](https://github.com/emberjs/ember.js), [`data`](https://github.com/emberjs/data), and this repository, `website`.
+The repositories need to be placed in the same directory:

     emberjs/
         website/
         ember.js/
         ember-data/

-Notice that the name of the data project needs to use `ember-data` not `data`
+Note that the name of the data project needs to be `ember-data`, not `data`.

-In the website directory execute `bundle exec rake generate_docs`
+Next, navigate into the root directory of this repository and execute `bundle exec rake generate_docs`.
+This will build the documentation for the `ember.js` and `data` repositories.

 You can launch the website via `bundle exec middleman` to preview the generated docs.

 ### Requirements